 This bill would revise and recast those procedures.
 The bill would require each school to adopt its comprehensive school safety plan by March 1, 2016, and to review and update its plan by March 1 of every 3rd year thereafter.
-The bill would require, no later than October 15, 2016, and every 3rd year thereafter, each superintendent of a school district or county office of education to provide written notification to campus.
+The bill would require the comprehensive school safety plan to include procedures related to individuals with guns on school campuses and at school-related functions, as provided.
+The bill would remove the duties of school districts described above.
+The bill would require, no later than October 15, 2016, and every-3rd year thereafter, each-superintendent of a school district or county office of education to provide written notification to the Superintendent of Public Instruction identifying each school within the school district or county that has not complied with the requirement to adopt a comprehensive school safety plan.
+The bill would require certain school administrators to keep and maintain a copy of the most recent comprehensive school safety plan, as provided.
+The bill would require the department to monitor compliance with these provisions using an existing monitoring framework.
+By requiring school and local educational agency officers to perform additional duties, the bill would impose a state-mandated local program.